by Bill Nugent

 Let me first mention that various shades of universalism have recently surfaced as issues among conservative Evangelicals.
 Rob Bell, a megachurch pastor, has written a book titled Love Wins: A Book About Heaven, Hell and the Fate of Every Person Who Has Ever Lived.
 This article is not about Rob Bell’s book but is about the subject his book so pointedly brings up.
 It’s about the destiny of those who reject Christ and die in their sins.

-Let me start out by saying that I reject universalism.
+I’ll start out by saying that I reject universalism.
 I define universalism as the claim that no person ever goes to hell.
-I reject syncretism (the combination of Christianity with other religions).
-I reject pluralism (the claim that there are other paths to salvation besides Christ).
-I reject open theology (the claim that God is unknowing or partially powerless about the course of His creation).
-I reject pelagianism (the claim that salvation can be attained by good works).
+I reject syncretism which is the combination of Christianity with other religions.
+I reject pluralism which is the claim that there are other paths to salvation besides Christ.
+I reject open theology which is the claim that God is unknowing or partially powerless about the course of His creation.
+I reject pelagianism which is the claim that salvation can be attained by good works.
 A proper understanding of the Bible, which is the inspired word of God, makes it clear that the above mentioned perspectives are false teachings.

 Rob Bell’s book flirts with universalism and a few other evangelical leaders have gone further.
 This is unfortunate and reflects the general evangelical shift toward liberalism in recent decades.
 Similar to the way the medieval church infused Aristotelianism and Platonism into its doctrine, so the contemporary church embraces much liberal humanistic thinking.
 I don’t consider my position on the ultimate fate of the damned to be a compromise with liberalism.
 I maintain a strict conservative focus in all my biblical teaching.

-To the point, let me humbly explain what the Bible actually teaches regarding the future condition of people who die in their sins and the duration of that condition.
+Let me humbly explain what the Bible actually teaches about the future condition of people who die in their sins and the duration of that condition.
 No biblical figure taught as much about hell as did Jesus.
 Jesus, in fact, taught more about hell than He taught about heaven.
 Perhaps one reason why Jesus taught so much about hell is because He was about to endure hell (the cross) for all mankind when He suffered and died for our sins.